KemoPanzah/decore_Page_Old/docs/_sources/index.rst.txt

 Welcome to decore Project!
 ==========================

-Hello and welcome to the website of the decore project.
+Hello and welcome to the decore project website.
+This landing page is currently under construction.
+Please visit the website of the decore Base project.

 .. grid:: 1 1 1 1
+   :class-container: decore-grid
+   :gutter: 1

    .. grid-item-card:: decore Base | UI fastly
          :link: base